Web Content Management Systems (CMS) for Healthcare

 There are a handful of vendors within healthcare that have had good success selling their CMS to hospitals.
 While they may offer some efficiency, the risks and limitations are significant; lagging technologies and feature sets, and of course – over dependence on a single company.

 The same can generally be said for proprietary non healthcare-specific WCM products supported by a single company or agency (i.e., products without an extensive partner network).
-The single-vendor, industry-specific CMS approach is more prominent in healthcare than almost any other industry.
+The single-vendor, industry-specific CMS approach is more prominent in healthcare than any other major industry.

 We simply don’t believe in this model or approach.
 The larger, top-ranked hospitals and healthcare systems (generally with well-informed digital teams) seem to agree, and steer clear of these types of products.